Tuesday, October 15, 2024

 The depraved and entitled parents who provoke their children to anger through punitive parenting will not inherit the Kingdom of God!
 Let them be cast forever into the lake of fire and burning sulfur, which is the second death prepared for Satan and his accomplices!
 Let them descend into the abyss which is the ever-burning Hell of fire and torment, suffering God's Wrath day and night forever and ever!
 Repent, for the Kingdom of Heaven is at hand!

-Many parents think that they call the shots.
+Many parents think that they feel entitled to punishing a child.
 This is a common attitude amongst American parents.
-Most American parents want their children to heel to their command.
-However, the fact of the matter is that the Bible commands that parents heel to the command of their children.
+Most American parents feel that they have the so-called "right" to punish their children.
+However, the fact of the matter is that children have a right not to be punished by a parent or other adult.

-Righteous ordering is a part of the Christian doctrine of mutual submission, with the burden of proof in a parent-child relationship falling squarely on the parents.
+Mammary closeness is the core of the Christian doctrine of mutual submission, with the burden of proof falling squarely on the parent.
 See Colossians 3:20-21 KJV:

 Children, obey your parents in all things: for this is well pleasing unto the Lord.
 Fathers, provoke not your children to anger, lest they be discouraged.

 The Greek root word translated "obey" is υπακουο (Latin: hupakouo) and refers to secure, vulnerable rest in the love and submission of parents.
-This word ultimately refers to a secure attachment between parents and children.
-This secure attachment comes from parent submission, where parents are to submit to children just as they would to God, from beneath yet from above, expecting absolutely nothing in return.
+This word ultimately refers to a secure attachment between parent and child in the family home.
+This secure attachment comes from parent submission, where parents are to submit to their children just as they would to God, from beneath yet from above, expecting absolutely nothing in return.
 See also Matt.
 22:35-40; 25:31-46.

 The depraved and entitled parents who provoke their children to anger through punitive parenting will not inherit the Kingdom of God!
 Let them be cast forever into the lake of fire and burning sulfur, which is the second death prepared for Satan and his accomplices!
 Let them descend into the abyss which is the ever-burning Hell of fire and torment, suffering God's Wrath day and night forever and ever!
 Repent, for the Kingdom of Heaven is at hand!